About the Humanitarian Standards Partnership

 - The Core Humanitarian Standard, which describes the essential elements of accountable, effective and high-quality humanitarian action.

-- Minimum standards, which provide universal benchmarks for assistance in shelter, water and sanitation, food security and nutrition, health, education, child protection, livestock, economic recovery and market analysis.
+- Minimum standards, which provide universal benchmarks for assistance in shelter, water and sanitation, food security and nutrition, health, education, child protection, livestock,

 Humanitarian standards form a foundation that keeps humanitarian actors accountable to those they serve.